Mason Greenwood, Emile Smith Rowe named in England U21 squad for European Championship group stage

 England won nine of their 10 qualifiers to reach the tournament, drawing once at Andorra, while they sealed top spot in Group Three with a 2-1 victory over Turkey in October.

-The Young Lions will be aiming to become the first England side to lift the trophy in 37 years and although they are appearing in an eighth successive U21 finals, they have only made it out of the group stage on three occasions in that run.
+The Young Lions will be aiming to become the first England side to lift the trophy in 37 years and although they are appearing in the finals for an eighth consecutive time, they have only made it out of the group stage on three occasions during that run.

 Boothroyd added: "History tells us that this competition is about as competitive as it gets and we know we will have to be at our best.
 Because we are in the middle of the domestic season, everyone will have to hit the ground running as soon as they come together but we are ready for the challenge.
 We can't wait to get started."